With ICEEFT Trainer RYAN RANA, ArKANSAS.

 We are planning to meet in person, either at a church or a downtown location.
 We are ironing this out and will keep you posted.

 There are many options in Missoula for lodging, including numerous vacation rentals.
-We do not have a group reservation available at this time.
+We do not have a group reservation available at this time, but email if you’d like to connect with other participants to share lodging.

 Learn More about Dr. Sue Johnson